Which city is cheaper, Reykjavik or Copenhagen?

 With shopping and nightlife around the friendly city of Reykjavik, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the hiking.
 Make sure you spend some time hiking while you're in the area.
 While some people choose to spend more or less time in Reykjavik, one day is sufficent for most.

-You'll find museums and nightlife around the welcoming destination of Copenhagen.
+You'll find museums and nightlife around the beautiful destination of Copenhagen.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 With nightlife and shopping around the destination of Reykjavik, there's plenty to do.
 Many travelers plan to spend time hiking while in the area.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the hiking.
 In a weekend, you should have a good grasp of this city.

-You'll find nightlife and food around the relaxed city of Copenhagen.
+You'll find nightlife and food around the happy city of Copenhagen.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Reykjavik, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Hiking can easily take up a good amount of your time here, too.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.